-However, one problem with these tools is that over time they have become more and more complex as different customers wanted different features.
+However, one problem with these tools is that over time they have become more and more complex as customers demanded ever more features.

-This allows them to perform complex and sophisticated survey tasks.
-They do everything anyone could possible want in a survey from a simple customer feedback survey to a sophisticated branching market research survey with stratified sample quotas.
+This allows them to perform complex and sophisticated survey tasks; from a simple customer feedback survey to a sophisticated branching market research survey with stratified sample quotas.

 But that comes sophistication comes at a price.
-The wealth of functionality can make it complex to set up these tools.
+The wealth of functionality can make it complex to set up and create a steep learning curve.
 There are so many options and settings that it can be difficult to know what needs to be done.